Borab2001/MovieScout/README.md

 # MovieScout
-Movie search application integrating the TMDB API
+A movie search application built with React and TypeScript, leveraging PostgreSQL for a scalable and efficient backend.
+This app integrates the TMDB API to deliver detailed movie information, including titles, descriptions and more.
+The project includes comprehensive testing suites using Jest for unit tests and Cypress for end-to-end testing, ensuring a reliable and high-quality user experience.